koroonakaart/koroonakaart/README.md

 MTÜ Open Knowledge Estonia EE607700771004696794

-# License and data Information
+# License and data information
 This repository is maintained as an open source project and released under an MIT license.
 The highcharts component of this project is additionally licensed under CC-BY-NC, before using the highcharts dependency, please ensure that your use case is compliant with this license.
 The regional and settlement data is from Maa-amet version 20200601 and demographic data is provided by Statistikaamet.